younnes-chebli/cli-task-manager/README.md

-# Java CLI Task Manager Project
+# CLI Task Manager Project

 Task Manager nested to the terminal.
 It takes user input and reacts accordingly (except of course if we select to exit the program).